jerv13/zrcms/server-react-block-renderer/README.md

 # ZRCMS Server React Block Renderer
-This renderer allows ZRCMS blocks to be ReactJS components that render on the serve side on a remote nodeJS server.
+This renderer allows ZRCMS blocks to be ReactJS components that render on the server side on a remote nodeJS server.

 # Technical details
 The requests to the remote render service API will have bodys that look like: